Foundation Models for Software Engineering of Cyber-Physical Systems: the Road Ahead: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper presents research opportunities and challenges related to using \glspl{fm} in the software engineering of \glspl{cps}.
-To this end, we discuss research opportunities across common software engineering phases and discuss open research questions that should be addressed across all phases.
+This paper presents a forward-looking research roadmap for integrating \glspl{fm} into the software engineering of \glspl{cps}.
+It discusses research challenges and corresponding actionable opportunities related to using \glspl{fm} across six \gls{cps} software engineering phases, including typically phases such as requirement engineering, design and modeling, and testing.
+Each research opportunity presents concrete research questions, suggested methodologies, baseline approaches, and evaluation metrics.
+Additionally, we identify common cross-cutting challenges when adopting \glspl{fm} across six dimensions: technical, safety and certification, economic and resource, human and organizational, ethical and privacy, and environmental, together with corresponding research opportunities for each dimension.
+This roadmap aims to provide a structured and actionable guide for researchers and practitioners working at the intersection of \glspl{fm} and \gls{cps} software engineering.
 In the future, we will expand on these research opportunities in detail for each phase and map existing software engineering problems to various types of \glspl{fm} to present a more comprehensive research roadmap.